Conquest of the Western Turks: Aftermath

 The sheer size of the newly conquered lands made it difficult to govern through the Tang military garrisons.
 The Tang emperor Gaozong appointed two puppet qaghans to rule over the Western Turks, who were later overthrown in a rebellion that began in 662.
-The revolt reduced Tang's western extent to Beshbalik, Dzungaria in northern Xinjiang and ended direct Tang control of Central Asia beyond the Pamir Mountains in modern Tajikistan and Afghanistan.
-The expansion of the Tibetan Empire from the south threatened China's hold on southern Xinjiang.
-Tibet invaded the Tarim Basin in 670, but Tang forces regained the area in 693 and Kashgar in 728, restoring the Anxi Protectorate and Four Garrisons.
+The revolt reduced the Tang's western territory to Ting Prefecture (Beshbalik), Dzungaria in northern Xinjiang and ended direct Tang control of Central Asia beyond the Pamir Mountains in modern Tajikistan and Afghanistan.
+The expansion of the Tibetan Empire from the south threatened China's hold on the Tarim Basin.
+Tibet invaded the Tarim Basin in 670, but Tang forces regained the area in 693, restoring the Anxi Protectorate and the Four Garrisons.
+The Tibetans took Anxi again in 677 and the Tang returned in 679, defeating the Turks under Ashina Duzhi and capturing Suiye.
+However it is uncertain if the Four Garrisons were fully restored.
 The conflict between Tibet and the Tang continued for the remainder of the Tang dynasty.
+According to the Old Book of Tang, the Shule Kingdom (Kashgar) had been destroyed by the Tibetans.
+However by 698, envoys from the king of Shule offered gifts to the Tang.
+The Tang later sent someone to bestow investiture on the king of Shule in 728.

 At its maximum extent, Tang expansion brought China into direct contact with the rising Umayyad Caliphate.
 China's western borders reached the eastern frontier of the caliphate.
 Following the Arab defeat of Sassanid Persia in 651, the caliphate began its expansion into Central Asia, competing with the Tang's sphere of influence in the region.
 Chinese and Islamic troops finally clashed at the Battle of Aksu in 717 and the Battle of Talas in 751.
 Though victorious in 717, the Chinese lost against the Arabs, now under Abbasid rule, and the Arab army captured Chinese papermaking craftsmen.
 An Arabic record of the conflict claims that the battle led to the introduction of papermaking to the Islamic world.